superDross/run-with-me.vim/README.md

 Execute `:RunCode` to run your code in a terminal.

 Alternatively, you can map the command to a key.
-Place the below snippet to map the command to Leader 9:
+Place the below snippet into your vimrc to map the command to Leader 9:

 ```vim
 nmap <silent> <leader>9 <Plug>(run_code)